abalogh2/beamdemo/README.md

 - Setting up Python virtual environment with appropriate modules
 - Configuring a GCP environment and generating credential file
 - Running Beam locally (DirectRunner)
-- Setting up complex Beam pipelines
+- Setting up complex, branching Beam pipelines
-- Using bounded (batch) and unbounded (streeming) modes
+- Using bounded (batch) and unbounded (streaming) modes
 - Reading messages from Pub/Sub topic and from local memory
 - Checking messages via JSON templates
-- Using standard and custom ParDo, Map and lambda function transforms
+- Using standard and custom ParDo, Map transforms with dedicated functions or with inline lambda functions.
 - Using side inputs with ParDo routines
 - Using multiple outputs with ParDo routines for error handling
 - Using windowing for handling aggregations in streaming mode